Reasonable adjustments for the test

 Examples of reasonable adjustments

-Examples of reasonable adjustments could include but are not limited to large print or coloured test papers, extra time, medical equipment, answering in the question booklet, specific seating and taking medications into the test room.
+Examples of reasonable adjustments could include but are not limited to large print or coloured test papers, extra time, medical equipment, answering in the question paper, specific seating and taking medications into the test room.

 Font and paper sizes

-The question papers and answer booklets for the test are printed in Arial font in size N12 (size 12 font).
+The question papers and answer sheets for the test are printed in Arial font in size N12 (size 12 font).
 For students requiring large print and/or enlarged papers, the following options are available: Size 18 (A4 paper), Size 24 (A4 paper), Size 24 (A3 paper), Size 36 (A3 paper).
 All large print and/or enlarged test papers are printed in Arial font.

 How is the information about disability used?

 Information that parents and schools provide about disabilities is used for approving and arranging reasonable adjustments for the test.
 The Team sends advice to principals and presiding officers in test centres to ensure the adjustments are implemented.
-Selection committees consider students with disabilities and whether adjustments were made for them during the test.

 Information parents provide about disability cannot be used to restrict access to opportunity class placement in any way.